OUTSOURCE - Managing outsourced orders

 In this example, we have quoted the operation ‘MACH DIECUT’ to be outsourced to an outside supplier:

-Any job with a predefined outsource from the quote will display a ‘!’ warning flag next to the ‘Outsource’ tab:
+Any job with a predefined outsourced operation from the quote, will display a ‘!’ warning icon on the ‘Purchase Order’ tab:

-An outsource modal will drop in the front of the screen.
+An outsource modal will display.
 The modal is broken into multiple sections:

 The first section lets you select what you would like to outsource on the job: